 My Home’s (Now Retired) Air BnB Listing:

 Acreage and woods make this 1930’s home in the heart of Joplin feel like a world away.
 Big enough for family gatherings, convenient location for business in Joplin, & quiet enough for a personal or creative retreat.
 3 Bedroom, 3 bath on 3 park-like fenced acres.
 This home has beds for 5 people, with additional sleeping options to accommodate 4 more (for a total of 9 adults)

 Located 500 yards off Joplin’s main thoroughfare, the home seems miles away.
-The property is a historic farm, tucked back behind thick hedges, backed up to a golf course, and offers all the convenience of being in the middle of town with room to stretch out and relax.
-5.9 miles from Joplin Airport, 4.9 miles from the convention center, approximately 7 miles from both hospitals.
+The property is a historic farm.
+It offers all the convenience of being in the middle of town with room to relax.
+5.9 miles from Joplin Airport, 4.9 miles from the convention center, 7 miles from both hospitals.

 Other things to note

-This historic farmhouse was built in the late 1920’s and the property has cycled through being operated as a vineyard and a riding stable in the years since.
-We’ve reestablished the original strain of grapes and planted an orchard since we purchased the house in 2010, please feel free to pick fruit in season.
-A washer and dryer are available in the laundry room off the kitchen.
+This historic farmhouse was built in the late 1920’s.
+We’ve reestablished the original strain of grapes and planted an orchard since we purchased the house in 2010.
+Please feel free to pick fruit in season.
+See attached brochure for things to do in Joplin during your visit.